 - Guardian’s Fund – The Guardian’s Fund falls under the administration of the Master of the High Court.
 It is a fund created to hold and administer funds on behalf of various persons, including minors, unborn heirs, missing or absent persons, etc.

-- Testamentary Trust - termination date is a specific date chosen by Testator/Testatrix whereupon the Trust must terminate and the assets duly made over and/or paid to the Capital Beneficiary/ies.
+- Termination – A testamentary trust’s termination date is a specific date chosen by the testator/testatrix whereupon the trust must be terminated and the assets duly made over and/or paid to the capital beneficiary/ies.